-- Stored in flash memory encrypted with PED key and KEK if configured, otherwise authentication data and KEK - Stored in flash memory encrypted with Global Storage Key - Stored in flash memory encrypted with Partition Storage Key - Stored in working RAM in plaintext - Stored in tamperable HSE-BBRAM in plaintext. - Stored in flash memory encrypted with User Storage Key - Stored in flash memory encrypted with Security Officer Master Key - Stored in flash memory in plaintext and encrypted with Audit role's User Storage Key - Stored in flash memory encrypted with Secure Audit Domain Key
+- > Stored in flash memory in plaintext - Stored in flash memory encrypted with PED key and KEK if configured, otherwise authentication data and KEK - > Stored in flash memory encrypted with Global Storage Key

+- > Stored in flash memory encrypted with Partition Storage Key - > Stored in working RAM in plaintext - > Stored in tamperable HSE-BBRAM in plaintext. - > Stored in flash memory encrypted with User Storage Key - > Stored in flash memory encrypted with Security Officer Master Key - > Stored in flash memory in plaintext and encrypted with Audit role's User Storage Key - > Stored in flash memory encrypted with Secure Audit Domain Key

-For a definition of how each key and CSP is stored, see Table 2-9.
+For a definition of how each key and CSP is stored, see Table 2-7.

-2.7.7 Zeroization
+2.7.4 Zeroization